 Steep climbs will usually require the LOW gear range.
 If the surface is loose or slippery, use sufficient speed in the highest practical gear to take advantage of the vehicle's momentum.
 However, too high a speed over a bumpy surface may result in a wheel lifting, causing the vehicle to lose traction.
 In this case try a slower approach.
 Traction can also be improved by easing off the accelerator just before loss of forward motion.

 If the vehicle is unable to complete a climb, do not attempt to turn it around while on the slope.
 Instead, adopt the following procedure to reverse downhill to the foot of the slope.

-- 1. Hold the vehicle stationary using both foot and handbrakes. - 2.
+- 1. Hold the vehicle stationary using both foot and handbrakes - 2.
 Restart the engine if necessary. - 3.
-Engage LOW range reverse gear ('R' for automatic transmission). - 4.
-Release the handbrake.
-Then release the foot brake and clutch (where applicable) simultaneously, and allow the vehicle to reverse down the slope using engine braking to control the rate of descent. - Unless it is necessary to stop the vehicle in order to negotiate obstructions, DO NOT apply the brake or clutch pedal during the descent. - 6.
+Engage LOW range reverse gear ('R'). - Release the handbrake.
+Then release the foot brake and allow the vehicle to reverse down the slope using engine braking to control the rate of descent. - Unless it is necessary to stop the vehicle in order to negotiate obstructions, DO NOT apply the brake pedal during the descent. - 6.
 If the vehicle begins to slide, accelerate slightly to allow the tyres to regain grip.